There's plenty to see and do at the estuary.

 Plumage is variable with non-breeding livery pictured opposite.
 Two distinctive dark brown and chestnut bands cross the breast in breeding plumage, which fade as winter approaches.

 These active little birds are visual feeders, running across the mudflats and stopping when they see something interesting.
-Their diet consists of crustaceans, worms, flies and berries from species such as Muehlenbeckia and Coprosma.
+Their diet consists of crustacea, worms, flies and berries from species such as Muehlenbeckia and Coprosma.